PanderMusubi/playweb/README.md

 # Playweb

-Play audio om remote device via web interface
+Play audio file exists on a remote device via a web interface.

 ## Python